mut-ex/awesome-wm-slidebar/README.md

 myslidebar.easing = 1
 --...

--- Or if accessing the bar from a screen object myslidebar.size = 55
+-- Or if accessing the bar from a screen object 's' s.myslidebar.size = 55 s.myslidebar.easing = 1
-myslidebar.easing = 1
 ```